tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risks.md

 ### Risk of Data Breaches:

-A **data breach** occurs when stored personal information is leaked, stolen, or shared with people who are not authorized to view those details.
+A **data breach** occurs when stored personal information is leaked, stolen, or shared with people who are not authorized to view those details and may (mis)use the data for their own goals and benefits.
 Here are some examples of how data breaches can happen.

 Data breaches can occur due to **improper storage**:
 ::::{grid} 2